Candace Hilligoss

-Mary Candace Hilligoss (born August 14, 1935) is an American former actress and model.
+Mary Candace Hilligoss (born August 14, 1935) is a former American actress and model.
 She gained fame for her role as Mary Henry in the independent horror film Carnival of Souls (1962).

 Life and career

 1935–1946: Early life

 Mary Candace Hilligoss was born August 14, 1935 in Huron, South Dakota, the daughter of L.F.
 Hilligoss.
 She was raised in Huron, where she was active in school plays.

 After studying at Huron College and the University of Iowa (where she acted in theatrical productions) for three years, she went to New York City to study acting with a scholarship to the American Theatre Wing, studying under Sanford Meisner and Lee Strasberg.
 She made her professional acting debut in summer stock in Pennsylvania.
 She acted at the Cape Cod Playhouse, appeared in a touring production of Idiot's Delight with Nina Foch, performed in television programs produced in New York, and worked as a dancer at the Copacabana nightclub.